TeraSky-OSS/aws-iam-password-policy-manager/README.md

 - `RequireNumbers`: Require numerical characters in IAM user passwords (Default: true).
 - `RequireSymbols`: Require symbols in IAM user passwords (Default: true).
 - `RequireUppercaseCharacters`: Require uppercase characters in IAM user passwords (Default: true).
+- `EnableRevertOnPolicyChange`: When set to 'true', deploys an EventBridge rule to monitor and revert any unauthorized changes or deletions to the password policy (Default: true).

 ## Deployment